ky13d3nt0n/dfds-tech-challenge/doc.md

 - Sorting table by table headers.
 - Use Async for Select Inputs that are pulled in from db.
 - Clean up mobile styling.
+- Add CI/CD workflows for linting and PR template